Ghulamhai/Fine-grained-Hate-Meme-Detection-and-Classification/README.md

 ## 🙏 Acknowledgments

--   A heartfelt thank you to my thesis supervisor, **[Professor's Name]**, for their invaluable guidance.
+-   A heartfelt thank you to my thesis supervisor, **[Dr. Gyanendro Loitongbam]**, for their invaluable guidance.
 -   This project utilizes powerful open-source libraries like **PyTorch**, **Transformers**, **Django**, and **React**.
 -   Dataset provided by **[Facebook AI Research]**.